ziqch/react-native-rich-editor/README.md

 # React Native Rich Editor - an Easy-to-use Rich Text Editor for React Native App

+> **The project is still in the development phase and there may be some issues affecting the use.**

 ## Platforms Supported

 - [x] iOS